Introducing HANAH Turmeric+, the first turmeric supplement sourced directly from the Himalayan Kingdom of Bhutan

 The piperine in black pepper has been shown to elevate the human body’s absorption of the powerful curcumin compound by up to 2,000 percent.
 That’s why we decided to include 110 milligrams of it in HANAH Turmeric+.
 Another way to increase curcumin’s uptake is to also consume some high-quality fat at the same time, such as HANAH Vechur Ghee, which is also found in HANAH ONE.
 Doing so – as well as consuming turmeric as part of curries and other Ayurvedic recipes regularly – will unlock its full physical and mental benefits, which include:

 - Anti-inflammatory properties ease joint pain and improve skin conditions

-- Increases mood stability and reduces depressive symptoms
+- Increases mood stability

 - Supports proper digestion